| |

 JR has just begun the process of having a second set of eyes look at his book and offer comments.
 If you are starting out as a publishing writer, you will appreciate his feelings as he opens himself to critique.

-Fred Ward's Story: Modern Guttenburg
+Fred Ward's Story: Modern Gutenberg

-After self publishing nine books full of exquisite photographs, Fred Ward shares the changes in photographic reproduction.
+After self-publishing nine books full of exquisite photographs, Fred Ward shares the changes in photographic reproduction.

-Lynne Dickson's Story: Self Publishing Time Line
+Lynne Dickson's Story: Self-Publishing Timeline

 How much time will it take to self publish a book?
 Lynne's story makes it plain: Longer than you think.